julius-boettger/dotfiles/README.md

     - See [Content overview](#content-overview) for explanations of files and directories.
 - The following guide explains installation on a [NixOS](https://nixos.org/) system (which is my use case).
 - ⚠️ Knowledge of basic [NixOS](https://nixos.org/) usage is needed.
 Try it out first before attempting to follow this guide.
-- ⚠️ This guide assumes that you have either backed up your config files or don't care about them, as it may override or delete them.
+- ⚠️ This guide assumes that you have either backed up your config files or don't care about them, as it may override or delete them (specifically the `symlink-dotfiles` command, see what it does [here](https://github.com/julius-boettger/dotfiles/blob/main/nix/pkgs/symlink-dotfiles.nix)).
-- ⚠️ There might be some stuff in here that is not prepared to be used by anyone else besides me, so you are advised to look through these files on your own before using them.

 First install [NixOS](https://nixos.org/) and set it up far enough to have `git`, a network connection and a text editor available.